Best practices for facilitating Periscope lessons for TA/LA training or faculty PD

 - the answer to the physics task the students are working on

-The Periscope website offers lesson sets for a wide variety of circumstances.
-Select a lesson set that meets your needs.
-For example:
+The Periscope website offers a wide variety of lessons on numerous topics.
+Select lessons that meet your needs.

 Periscope lessons are designed for use in a classroom setting that alternates whole-class discussion with small-group discussions in groups of 2-4.
 The main part of a Periscope lesson is cycles of